GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
+> ### The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
 >
-> ~ *Danny Hillis*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts